2023 Best Value Nursing Associate Degree Schools in West Virginia

 Bluefield State College undergraduate students pay an average of $8,434 in in-state tuition and fees each year.
 While working on their Associate Degree, nursing majors at Bluefield State College accumulate an average of around $22,895 in student debt.

-West Virginia Junior College - Morgantown came in at #9 in this year’s edition of the Best Value Nursing Associate Degree Schools in West Virginia ranking.
-WVJC Morgantown is a small private for-profit school located in the city of Morgantown.
+West Virginia Junior College - Morgantown did quite well in this year’s ranking of the best places for nursing students to get a associate degree.
+It came in at #9 on the list.
+WVJC Morgantown is a fairly small private for-profit school located in the city of Morgantown.

-The average tuition and fees for an in-state undergraduate at UC are $21,450 a year.
+In-state tuition fees for undergraduate students at UC are $21,450 per year.
 Nursing majors at UC take out an average of $28,279 in student loans while working on their Associate Degree.

 Explore all the Best Value Nursing Colleges in the Southeast Area or other specific states within that region.